YushiFT/probMicrocosm/README.md

 PMCosm: Probabilistic model for microbial-cosmos
 =======

-<span style="color: green"> We have transferred all source code to </span> <https://github.com/YushiFT/PMCosm>.
+IMPORTANT NOTE: We have transferred all source code to </span> <https://github.com/YushiFT/PMCosm>.
 This repository only serves as the reference for our paper (Tang et al. 2022) under review by ISME Communications.

 The `PMCosm` package implements statistical inferences for microbial ecology analysis.
 This package provides methods for